CVE-2025-8788: Cross Site Scripting in Portabilis i-Diario

 Technical Summary

-CVE-2025-8788 is a cross-site scripting (XSS) vulnerability identified in the Portabilis i-Diario software, versions up to and including 1.5.0.
-The vulnerability resides in the component 'Informações adicionais', specifically within the functionality related to the file path /planos-de-aula-por-areas-de-conhecimento/.
-The issue arises due to improper sanitization or validation of the input parameters Parecer, Conteúdos, and Objetivos, which can be manipulated by an attacker to inject malicious scripts.
-This vulnerability can be exploited remotely without requiring authentication, although it requires some user interaction (e.g., a victim visiting a crafted URL or page).
-The CVSS v4.0 base score is 5.1, indicating a medium severity level.
-The attack vector is network-based with low attack complexity and no privileges required, but user interaction is necessary.
-The vulnerability impacts confidentiality and integrity to a limited extent, as it allows execution of arbitrary scripts in the context of the victim's browser, potentially leading to session hijacking, defacement, or redirection to malicious sites.
-The vendor was notified but did not respond or issue a patch, and no official fixes are currently available.
-Although no known exploits are reported in the wild, the public disclosure of the exploit code increases the risk of exploitation.
-The vulnerability affects all versions from 1.0 through 1.5.0 of the i-Diario product, which is an educational management system used primarily in Brazil but may have deployments in other countries.
-The lack of vendor response and patch availability increases the urgency for organizations to implement mitigations to reduce risk.
+CVE-2025-8788 is a cross-site scripting (XSS) vulnerability identified in the Portabilis i-Diario software, versions up to 1.5.0.
+The vulnerability resides in the component 'Informações adicionais', specifically within the functionality related to the file /planos-de-aula-por-areas-de-conhecimento/.
+It arises from improper sanitization or validation of user-supplied input in the argument fields Parecer, Conteúdos, and Objetivos.
+An attacker can craft malicious input that, when processed by the vulnerable component, results in the execution of arbitrary JavaScript code in the context of the victim's browser.
+This vulnerability can be exploited remotely without requiring authentication, although it does require user interaction (e.g., the victim visiting a maliciously crafted URL or page).
+The CVSS 4.0 base score is 5.1, indicating a medium severity level.
+The vector details highlight that the attack vector is network-based (AV:N), with low attack complexity (AC:L), no privileges required (PR:L), and user interaction needed (UI:P).
+The vulnerability impacts confidentiality and integrity to a limited extent, as it allows script execution that could lead to session hijacking, defacement, or redirection to malicious sites, but does not directly affect availability.
+The vendor was notified early but has not responded, and no patches are currently available.
+Although no known exploits are reported in the wild, public disclosure of the exploit code increases the risk of exploitation attempts.

 Potential Impact